-Seahawks punter Jon Ryan released, says goodbye to Seattle
+Seahawks punter Jon Ryan released, says goodbye to Seattle in heartfelt tweet

-Ryan is the Seahawks' career leader in virtually every punting category.
+Jon Ryan is the Seahawks' career leader in virtually every punting category.

 Jon Ryan, the longest-tenured player on the Seahawks, announced Monday morning via Twitter that he has been released by the team with Seattle going with rookie fifth-round pick Michael Dickson as its punter.